GluuFederation/agama-OATH-TOTP/README.md

 series for a quick demo on this flow.

 *Note:*
-While video shows how the flow works overall, it may be dated.
+While the video shows how the flow works overall, it may be dated.
 Do check the [Test The Flow](#test-the-flow) section to understand the current method of passing the ACR parameter when invoking the flow.